 11. An inlets/outlets file containing just a main outlet is provided for this example.
-Check the Use an inlets/outlets shapefile option, and browse to MainOutlet/MainOutlet.shp place it at the appropriate place.
+Check the Use an inlets/outlets shapefile option, and browse to MainOutlet/MainOutlet.shp

+12. Users can add outlets, reservoirs, inlets, and point sources by selecting the Draw Inlets/Outlets option.
+This first asks if you wish to add to the existing inlets/outlets file, or create a new one.
+Having made this choice, select the type of point to add, and click on the map to place it at the appropriate place.
 Points need to be placed on the stream network, and you may need to zoom in to place them precisely.
 Only points within the snap threshold of a stream reach will be counted as points.
 Click OK to confirm and exit, and Cancel to remove points and exit.
 If you choose to draw, a new file, drawoutlets.shp is created in the Watershed\Shapes folder, which may be used again.
-See Appendix III (page 87) for details of the fields needed in an inlets/outlets file.
+See Appendix III (page 90) for details of the fields needed in an inlets/outlets file.
 We do not add any additional outlets, reservoirs, inlets, or point sources in this example.